Gaddafi-era officials go on trial accused over Lockerbie case

 The judge said the two men's action was a crime because "the compensation was a waste of public money especially when there was no guarantee the charges in the Lockerbie case would be dropped if the compensation was made".

-The judge adjourned the men's trial until October 15 after Mustafa Kishlaf, the defense lawyer, said he needed access to certain files and more time to study the case.
+The judge adjourned the men's trial until Oct.
+15 after Mustafa Kishlaf, the defence lawyer, said he needed access to certain files and more time to study the case.

 "INVALID" TRIALS